THE ONLY REAL GAME

 ABOUT THE FILM

-Almost no outsiders know Manipur, a proud, once independent Tibeto-Burman kingdom of artists and warriors that produced polo, five forms of martial arts, timeless traditional dance and music.
-Manipur was strong-armed into the Indian Union in 1949, triggering a corrosive – brutally policed – separatist conflict.
-Violence, poverty, arms and heroin trafficking have isolated this lush hill state that shares a porous border with Burma and the Golden Triangle.
-Manipur is ignored by larger India, and essentially closed to foreigners.
+Almost no outsiders know Manipur, a proud, once-independent Tibeto-Burman Kingdom of artists and warriors that produced the game of polo, five forms of martial arts, as well as timeless traditional dance and music.
+The development of a violent insurgency, poverty, as well as gun and heroin trafficking have isolated this lush hill State that shares a porous border with Burma and the Golden Triangle.

-In Manipur, every day that no one is shot; or lost to heroin addiction; or arrested without recourse, is a victory.
-While such conditions cause crippling divisions, Manipuris maintain a rich connection to their culture, which includes baseball.
-Baseball offers hope, joy, and a coherent purpose that counters negative forces all around.
+In Manipur, ordinary citizens are caught in the crossfire between insurgents and the military.
+Every day that no one is shot, lost to addiction, or arrested without recourse, is a victory.
+While such conditions cause crippling divisions, Manipuris maintain a rich connection to their heritage, which includes baseball.
+Why do Manipuris play, despite constant setbacks and obstacles?
+Because baseball is a source of hope, joy, and coherent purpose countering negative forces all around them.

 “The only real game,